-The wok cradle is designed to fit a 35 cm wok.
+The Wok Cradle is designed to fit a 35 cm wok.
 If you use a different wok, make sure that it fits the cradle.
 Woks vary very widely in size and shape.
-It is important that it sits down on the pan support - however, if the wok is too small, the cradle will not support it properly (Fig. 2.10).
+It is important that the wok sits down on the pan support - however, if the wok is too small, the cradle will not support it properly (Fig. 2.10).

 The cradle should be used on the wok burners only.
-When you fit the cradle, check that the wok is supported properly on a pan support and is sitting level in the cradle (Fig. 2.11).
+When you fit the cradle, check that it is supported properly on a pan support and that the wok is sitting level in the cradle (Fig. 2.11).